hyperglyph/hyperglyph/spec/glyph_spec.rst

 http mapping
 ============

-glyph-rpc uses HTTP/1.1, although mappings to other protocols, or transports is possible.
+hyperglyph uses HTTP/1.1, although mappings to other protocols, or transports is possible.

 mime type